 Art and Galleries Along the Byway: Many nationally and internationally recognized artists and artisans call the Byway region home.
 Several have concluded that the natural surroundings stimulate their artistic expression.
+Below is a listing of Byway members who promote the arts.
 Some of these artists have studios and welcome visitors by appointment.
-Check the county and community information sections for listings.
+Also check the county and community information sections for listings.

 Entertainment Along the Byway: The ways that the farmers and ranchers play are often closely tied to their occupations.
 In large cities, people may leave their desk job to spend the weekend in a different environment like the mountains or at a beach.
 It’s different along this Byway, where their work is so much a part of their lives that it is often their play.
 Rodeos—including ranch rodeos, bull riding, team penning, cattle cutting, horse racing, and tractor pulls—are all part of the cultural entertainment of the area.